Related documents Search history | Help

 Clips

 Commission for Lawyer Discipline v.
-Brent Webster; Original disciplinary petition (No. 22-0594-C368, involvement in State of Texas v.
-Commonwealth of Pennsylvania, et al., Texas' lawsuit regarding the 2020 presidential election results).
+Brent Webster; Original disciplinary petition (No. 22-0594-C368, asserting defendant violated state law when he brought State of Texas v.
+Commonwealth of Pennsylvania, et al. before the U.S. Supreme Court; Texas' lawsuit regarding the 2020 presidential election results).
 (Link Type: Texas Court Case)

 See: https://www.courthousenews.com/wp-content/uploads/2022/05/texas-bar-suit-against-brent-webster.pdf